timeddilation/F1-dataViz/README.md

 It currently relies on the PNG images stored locally in the repository as opposed to GET-ing them directly from the wiki.
 This is done because I currently only read PNG files, and have not prepared the project to dynamically read other image types.

-`australiaCircuitImage <- getTrackImage(circuit_Id = 1, transparencyVal = 0.2`
+`australiaCircuitImage <- getTrackImage(circuit_Id = 1, transparencyVal = 0.2)`

 ## Lap Times Density
 This metric is designed to analyze lap times for a single circuit, and visualize how lap times change over time.
-Laps for a race where the driver pitted are removed, in order to only evaluate "race laps".
+Laps for a race where the driver pitted, and the outlap after, are removed in order to only evaluate "race laps".

 ![](lapTimeDensity_Monaco.gif)